 Over 5,000 companies have deployed Morphisec’s automated moving target defense technology across approximately nine million endpoints and Windows and Linux servers.
 They use it to augment NGAV, EPP, and EDR/MDR solutions and stop the most advanced and undetectable attacks these solutions don't.
 Two such examples include:

-- Altra Industrial Motion (Altra Motion) is an American manufacturer of mechanical power transmission products, with 9,100 employees across 17 countries and $1.7 billion in revenue
+- One Morphisec customer is a large, global American manufacturer of mechanical power transmission products, with roughly 10,000 employees across dozens of countries and billions in revenue.

-- Altra Motion CIO Rick Klotz says, “Dollars spent doesn’t correlate to security value.
+- The manufacturer's CIO says, “Dollars spent doesn’t correlate to security value.
 We spent a lot of money on our MDR provider, and yet we still were breached and had to do a lot of work ourselves.”

-- Altra Motion deployed Microsoft Defender with Morphisec AMTD to secure their critical infrastructure from both known and unknown attacks
+- They deployed Microsoft Defender with Morphisec AMTD to secure their critical infrastructure from both known and unknown attacks.

-The preventative capabilities of Morphisec’s AMTD technology allowed Klotz’s team to adopt an entirely new security posture with much greater operational efficiencies.
-So now, “We don’t spend much time on detection and response,” said Klotz, “because we don’t need to.”
+The preventative capabilities of Morphisec’s AMTD technology allowed this CIO's team to adopt an entirely new security posture with much greater operational efficiencies.
+So now, “We don’t spend much time on detection and response,” he said, “because we don’t need to.”
 Instead, they focus on training people, improving processes, and planning for emerging threats.
 These are high-level initiatives they now have the resources for because AMTD blocks attacks they used to detect and prevents damage they used to remediate.

 Moving Target Defense explained